WordPress/openverse-api/api/docs/guides/zero-downtime-database-management.md

    application that removes the old column and the fallback reads to it and only uses the new column.

 To reiterate, yes, this is a much more tedious process.
-However, note the following benefits.
+However, the benefits to this approach are listed below.

 Relatively similar processes and patterns can be applied to other "downtime-causing" database changes.
 These are covered in